 Choosing the Right Vet

-Selecting the right vet for your pet companion can be stressful, there are so many things to consider.
+Selecting the right veterinarian for your pet companion can be stressful, there are so many things to consider.
 Will you like them?
 Are their hospital hours in line with your availability?
 But beyond these day-to-day practicalities, there are many different possible certifications an individual veterinarian can hold.
 But what do these certifications mean?

 Mandatory U.S. Veterinary Qualifications